-I Have a Question about Cancer Clear Answers for All Kids, including Children with Autism Spectrum Disorder or other Special Needs
+I Have a Question about Cancer

+Clear Answers for All Kids, including Children with Autism Spectrum Disorder or other Special Needs

-Using a question and answer format, this book explores the life changes and feelings of uncertainty a child may experience if a loved one has cancer.
-Illustrated with SymbolStix, a symbol-based language for visual thinkers, this book explains a difficult topic to children who might otherwise struggle to understand it.
+This book explores the life changes and feelings of uncertainty a child may experience if a loved one has cancer.
+Illustrated with SymbolStix, a symbolbased language for visual thinkers, this book explains a difficult topic to children who might otherwise struggle to understand it.
 The book also features a short picture story that repeats the complete story for children who process information best through visual cues.
 Additional guidance for parents and caregivers provides ideas to help children cope with this experience.